Virviglaz/stm32f0xx/README.md

 # STM32F0xx open source highly efficient peripheral driver

-This drivers is a simplified and highly enchansed alternative to the official HAL/SPL ST's drivers.
-It is specially made to be used with realtime operational systems as well as with the bare metall platforms.

 ## Clock setup
 ```c
 /* Setup clocking from HSIxPLL for 16 MHz (8..48 MHz) */